matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 - Clients should provide a UI for users to enter their own free-text custom fields in the `u.*` namespace of their own profile.

+- Servers may add/remove/modify fields in their own user's global profile data, whether for moderation purposes or for other policy reasons, e.g. to automatically populate a job title based on the user's organisation.
+Server administrators must make users aware that these fields exist and that they will be made available to every server that this server federates with, if any.

 - This proposal focuses on introducing custom free-text fields in a controlled manner.
 Future extensions, such as fields with special behaviours or administrative controls, will be addressed